 4. Treat Tear Stains with an Anti-Bacterial Stain Free Products

 Flat Persian cat face structures are susceptible to bacteria building up and causing unsightly tear stains.
 Paying close attention to eye health is an important part of caring for your Persian cat: manage bacteria build up and discoloration by applying a topical treatment.
-If your kitty has a lot of crusty debris along with staining, first wash the face with a facial cleanser, such as Eye Envy Foaming Tear Stain Remover.
+If your kitty has a lot of crusty debris along with staining, first wash the face with a facial cleanser, such as Eye Envy Tear Stain Facial Cleanser.
 Then apply Eye Envy Tear Stain Solution for Cats, this contains a natural antibacterial, which will treat the cause of the staining.
 For best results use a pad like the Gentle Applicator Pad with a waffle-like texture which is non-irritating and gently exfoliates the area.
 Then follow up with Eye Envy Tear Stain Powder - this will absorb and repel the tear before soaks into the fur.
 For ease of application and your cat’s comfort, we suggest using a small brush.

 5. Smooth Fur